Skip to content

 • Worker picker (/worker) -- list workers with their tool counts and online/offline status

-• Model picker (/model) -- list available models grouped by provider, select one to set as the workspace model, or reset to the server default
+• Model picker (/model) -- two-step: first select a provider (from providers that have a key), then select a model from that provider; the chosen model is set as the workspace model, or reset to the server default

-• Key picker (/keys) -- list API keys and revoke them
+• Key picker (/keys) -- list stored LLM provider API keys and remove them

 All pickers support arrow key navigation and Escape to cancel.